udacity/frontend-grading-engine/README.md

       "hasSubstring": "([A-Z])\w+"
     }

 Run regex tests against strings with `"hasSubstring"`.
 If 1 or more match groups are returned, the test passes.

-**Utility Properties**
+There are also some optional configs for `"hasSubstring"`.

+    "definition": {
+      "nodes": ".text",
+      "get": "innerHTML",
+      "hasSubstring": {
+        "expected: [
+          "([A-Z])\w+",
+          "$another^"
+        ],
+        "minValues": 1,
+        "maxValues": 2
+      }
+    }

+This test checks that either one or both of the expected values are found.

+Feel free to mix and match these.
+If there is an array of `"expected"` regexes, you can use `"minValues"` and `"maxValues"` to determine how many of the expected values need to match in order for the test to pass.
+Without `"minValues"` and `"maxValues"`, all regexes will need to be matched in order for the test to pass.

+**Utility Properties - `not`, `limit`**

     "definition": {
       "nodes": ".text",